Steps to the Ph.D. in Education & Jewish Studies

 Who: Your dissertation proposal might roughly suggest how you are going to analyze your data.
-Your dissertation advisor should be able to guide you onthis.
+Your dissertation adviser should be able to guide you onthis.

 What: Depending on what kind of research you're doing, you will probably use data analysis software such as atlas.ti to analyze your data.
-Your advisor will probably help you with this.
+Your adviser will probably help you with this.

 Step 6: Write Up

 When: After your research is done or, sometimes, while you’re doing your fieldwork.
-Whatever makes sense for you and your advisor.
+Whatever makes sense for you and your adviser.

 Step 7: Dissertation Defense